icons8/lunacy-docs/docs/styling.md

 To apply a fill, border or any other styling to a layer:

 1. Select the required layer.
-2. Click the + button next to the respective styling section in the Inspector.
+2. Click `+` next to the respective styling section in the Inspector.
 A row of controls appears.
 3. Use these controls to define the required styling parameters (see the demo below).

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/styling-commondemoph1.png" height="auto"><source src="/public/styling-commondemo2.mp4" type="video/mp4"></video>